Does Divorce Jurisdiction Matter?

 2. Both of you were habitual residents as a couple here, and one of you still lives here.

-3. You want to start a divorce and your spouse is habitually resident in England and Wales.
+3. You want to start a divorce, and your spouse is habitually resident in England and Wales.

-4. You want to start a divorce and you have lived in England and Wales for at least 12 months.
+4. You want to start a divorce and have lived in England and Wales for at least 12 months.

 6. Both spouses are domiciled in England and Wales.